M-Files/Developer-Portal/Frameworks/Logging/Vault-Application-Framework/index.md

 ## VAF 22.12

-VAF VERSION 22.12 IS CURRENTLY IN PREVIEW AND SHOULD NOT BE USED IN PRODUCTION ENVIRONMENTS.
-{:.note.warning}

 To get started with the new approach, please read the documentation on the [VAF upgrade page](/Frameworks/Vault-Application-Framework/Versions/#from-version-23-to-version-2212).

 ### Differences to previous versions